The Continence of Scipio

-The Continence of Scipio, or The Clemency of Scipio, is an episode recounted by Livy of the Roman general Scipio Africanus during his campaign in Spain during the Second Punic War.
-He refused a generous ransom for a young female prisoner, returning her to her fiancé Allucius, who in return became a supporter of Rome.
-In recognition of his magnanimous treatment of a prisoner, he was taken as one of the prime examples of mercy during warfare in classical times.
-Interest in the story revived in the Renaissance and the episode figured widely thereafter in both the literary and visual arts, as well as opera.
+The Continence of Scipio, or The Clemency of Scipio, is an episode in the life of the Roman general Scipio Africanus, recounted by the historian Livy.
+During Scipio's campaign in Spain during the Second Punic War, he refused to accept a ransom for a young female prisoner, returning her to her fiancé Allucius, who in return became a supporter of Rome.
+Scipio's magnanimous treatment of a prisoner was regarded as an exemplar of mercy during warfare in classical times.
+Interest in the story revived in the Renaissance and the episode became a popular topic for literary works, visual arts, and operas.